 Did you get a replacement library card since placing the hold?
 If so, your OverDrive account was probably never switched over to your new card number.
 Call 215-8700 and request that your downloadables account be moved to your new number.

 What is the date on the email notifying you that an ebook is available?
-Maybe the hold expired; you get four days to check out an item before the hold expires, including the time required for emailing the notification.
+Maybe the hold expired, if you have turned off automatic hold checkout (in your OverDrive account settings).
+You get four days to check out an item before the hold expires, including the time required for emailing the notification.

 You cannot use the app to check out more magazines.
 Use your Web browser to check out magazines and then open the app to begin reading.